 The Laminaria ochroleuca extract has strong antioxidant and anti-inflammatory properties which help to revive and rejuvenate the skin and reduce any hyperpigmentation that may be present (10).
 Due to its benefits, the Laminaria ochroleuca extract is often used as a pharmacological agent for the treatment of certain dermatological conditions.

 Together, all these ingredients work well together to give your eyes the mesmerizingly refreshed look that they need.

-The SkinBetter InterFuse Eye Cream is a wonderful blend of caffeine, niacin, sodium hyaluronate, jojoba extracts, and Saccharomyces Cerevisiae Extract.
-This product has all the basic ingredients that are necessary for the reversal of any signs of aging and skin damage like caffeine, vitamin B3, and hyaluronic acid.
+ISDIN K-Ox Under-Eye Brightening Cream is a wonderful blend of Vitamin K oxide, Haloxyl, Eyeliss, and hyaluronic acid Extract.
+This product has all the basic ingredients that are necessary for the reversal of any signs of aging and skin damage.
+(11) (12)

 Overall, all the ingredients merge into one smooth blend that not only tightens and heals the damaged skin but also prevents further damage using the combination of yeast extract and vitamins.

 - Green, Barbara A et al. “Clinical and cosmeceutical uses of hydroxyacids.”
 Clinics in dermatology vol. 27,5 (2009): 495-501. doi:10.1016/j.clindermatol.2009.06.023